gravitational/teleport/docs/4.2/ssh_azuread.md

 Before you get started you’ll need:

 - An Enterprise version of Teleport v4.2 or greater, downloaded from [https://dashboard.gravitational.com/](https://dashboard.gravitational.com/web/).
-- Azure AD admin account with access to creating non-gallery applications
+- Azure AD admin account with access to creating non-gallery applications (P2 License)
 - Register one or more users in the directory
 - Create at least two security groups in AzureAD and assign one or more users to each group